 One of the limitations of this study was the relatively short follow-up for some of the cases included in analyses, with 5-months being the shortest interval; however, it was still possible to show statistically significant differences between genotype results.

+Although, MSA is a highly successful genotyping technique at our centre for UM samples yielding a small amount of DNA, next-generation sequencing (NGS) panels are increasingly being used for this type of analysis.
+This comprises of broader pan cancer panels (37, 38), whole exome sequencing (39) and targeted NGS panels (40), including a bespoke NGS UM panel quite advanced in its development at our own centre (41), based on The Cancer Genome Atlas mutational data (42), which also successfully obtains reliable genotypes in previously irradiated tumours.

 In summary, we have shown that MSA is a reliable genotyping technique that can provide Chr3 classification in irradiated and non-irradiated UM.
 In addition, melanoma-specific mortality is not increased when UM are biopsied prior to radiotherapy.
 UM that have undergone radiotherapy are not less likely to yield a Chr3 classification than non-irradiated samples.